Gene Lamont: Managing career

-Lamont returned to the Pirates and began coaching again, before Leyland left in 1997, giving Lamont the job of manager once again.
-He was the third Pirates manager to have been a catcher during his playing career, along with Billy Meyer and Jim Leyland.
-Amazingly, in his first year Lamont finished second with a young, inexperienced team that was widely predicted to finish last.
-His team often upset many NL teams vying for playoff spots.
-He came in 2nd place in the Manager of the Year voting behind Dusty Baker of the San Francisco Giants.
+Lamont returned to the Pirates and began coaching for his mentor Jim Leyland again, before Leyland left for the Florida Marlins after the 1996 season.
+Lamont was named the next Pirates manager in 1997.
+He was the third Pirates manager to have been a catcher during his playing career, along with Billy Meyer and Leyland.
+Amazingly, the 1997 Pirates - affectionately nicknamed "The Freak Show" for their $9 million dollar payroll and mix of young, inexperienced players and scrappy veterans who upset many NL teams vying for playoff spots - remained in contention until the final week of the season and finished second in the NL Central with a team that was widely predicted to finish last.
+Lamont came in 2nd place in the Manager of the Year voting behind Dusty Baker of the San Francisco Giants.